andrewdisley/realchange-cms/hugo/content/_index.md

     organisations who will work with you to apply for funds on your behalf.**

-    Real Change Wigan & Leigh currently works in partnership with the following
+    Real Change Rochdale currently works in partnership with the following
     organisations:
   heading: Help from our Partners
   image: ''